Bootstraps for Dynamic Panel Threshold Models: Asymptotic theory

 (\romannumeral 2) If $\gamma=\gamma_{0}$, the true model is discontinuous, and Assumptions \ref{ass:gmm}, \ref{ass:dgp}, and \ref{ass:locDis} hold, then

 (\romannumeral 3) If $\gamma\neq\gamma_{0}$, then for any $M<\infty$, $\lim_{n\rightarrow\infty}P(\mathcal{D}_{n}(\gamma)<M)=0$. \end{theorem}

 \cref{thm:distance test} (i) presents the asymptotic distribution of the distance statistic under the continuity.
-Due to the censoring, the asymptotic distribution becomes a mixture of the $\chi^{2}_{1}$ distribution with weight 1/2 and zero with weight 1/2.
-This type of distribution also arises in the context of testing parameters on a boundary; see e.g. \cite{andrews2001}.
+Due to censoring, the asymptotic distribution becomes a mixture of the $\chi^{2}_{1}$ distribution with weight 1/2 and zero with weight 1/2.

 Meanwhile, the chi-square limit in \cref{thm:distance test} (ii) extends \cite{newey_hypothesis_1987} for a discontinuous moment function. \cite{seo_dynamic_2016} did not study the distance statistic.